stefanklut/Friendsr/README.md

 An app that lets you rate your friends (or in our case GoT characters).
 The starting interface is a grid with three columns that shows all the friends.
 When one of the friends is clicked, the app shows a new interface with more detailed information.
 On this screen is also a rating bar.
-The value of the rating that is given is saved, so that it isn't lost even if the phone is shut down.
+The rating value is saved on the phone so that it can't be lost, even after the phone is shut down.

 ## Screenshots